DownHomeDigital AV receivers Best 4K Compatible Receivers

 The first thing that sets Sony ZA3100E apart from its competitors is that the manufacturer is positioning its device as an excellent choice for home movie viewing.
 And it’s not just because of its Dolby Atmos support and advanced video circuitry.
 It’s mainly because the receiver has a Phantom Surround Back feature which provides surround sound that simulates two additional channels.
 In a 5.1 configuration, for example, it simulates the effect of having a 7.1 system.

 Using the test configuration, I was able to appreciate the musical capabilities of this receiver fully.
 In the stereo configuration, the STR-ZA3100ES gives an excellent detailed sound that brings out the instrumental parts of songs perfectly.
 When watching a movie, the surround sound perfectly captured explosions and object positioning.
-The picture on the TV was excellent with both up-scaling and viewing native 4K with pass-through.
+In fact, I have nothing to pick on in the area of sound.
+It is high-quality, as it should be for a mid-segment receiver.
+And the specifics of sound are a matter of taste, and here, my heart fully belongs to Denon.

-The Sony STR-ZA3100ES is a good 4K home theater receiver from a reputable Japanese brand that’s packed full of features to create an actual home theater experience.
-This includes full 4K/60Hz support with upscaling capabilities and, in addition, high-quality surround sound with the option to add virtual ceiling speakers.
+Sony STR-ZA3100ES is a good 4K home theater receiver from a reputable Japanese brand with many features to create a true home theater experience.
+These include full 4K/60Hz support with upscaling capabilities that can put many modern models to shame and, in addition, high-quality surround sound with the ability to add virtual ceiling speakers.

 Pros